Greyyy-Test/Greyyy-Test.github.io/_pages/main.md

       - [GitHub](https://github.com)
       - [Jekyll](https://jekyllrb.com)
 ---

+Large Momentum Effective Theory (LaMET) is a theoretical framework that allows the calculation of parton physics from lattice QCD using hadron states with large momenta.

 Minimal Mistakes has been developed as a [Gem-based theme](http://jekyllrb.com/docs/themes/) for easier use, and 100% compatible with GitHub Pages when used as a remote theme.